mbrooker/mbrooker-blog/_posts/2026-03-20-ic-leadership.md

 Over the next couple of years, the most valuable people to have on a software team are going to be experienced folks who're actively working to keep their heuristics fresh.
 Who can combine curiosity with experience.
 Among the least valuable people to have on a software team are experienced folks who aren't willing to change their thinking.
 Beyond that, it's hard to see.

 This is going to be hard for some folks.
-It's hard to admit to admit where you're wrong.
+It's hard to admit where you're wrong.
 It's hard to go back to being a beginner.
 It's easy to stick your fingers in your ears and say "No, it's the children who are wrong".
 My advice is to not be that guy.

+The good news?
+It's as fun as hell.
+Get building, get learning, make something exist that you couldn't imagine before.

 **Footnotes**